Why Do Huskies Have Blue Eyes? Gene Study Reveals The Answer

 “Our hypothesis, which still needs to be tested, is that this duplication may alter expression of ALX4, which may lead to repression of genes involved in eye pigmentation,” said Sams.

 As he told Newsweek, dogs that carry a single copy of this mutation are usually born with blue eyes.
-Nevertheless, in some instances the mutation fails to lead to blue eye pigmentation, which suggests that other factors, either genetic or environmental, are at play.
+Nevertheless, in some instances the mutation fails to lead to blue eye pigmentation, which suggests that other factors — either genetic or environmental — are at play.

 “This is the first discovery that’s been made this way outside of humans,” said Boyko.